Va11eF/SESAP_Render/README.md

 Runs in the background after each newly uploaded transcript, and outputs visualizations of the analyses generated.
 Once automatically initiated by the controller, it loads new transcripts into a vectorized database, which lets us use Retrieval Augmented Generation (RAG) when querying the LLM model.
 Using the OpenRouter API to query, the response is given in a JSON format, then loaded into MATLAB configuration, where it creates a bar chart and a word cloud of the analysis.

 ## Access and Usage
 General users can visit the website to view the student interviews or look over the visualizations.
 If you are a whitelisted user working with the project, then you are allowed to submit new interviews to the archive.
 As it's a website, no download is needed.
+Admins have access to whitelist new users.

 Here is the link to the SESAP website: https://sesap-render.onrender.com/